ms-sambell/dev-box-custom-image-demo/README.md

 - **Azure Compute Gallery:** A gallery for Virtual Machine images to be stored and distributed for consumption.
 - **VM Image Definition:** The Image definitions that are versioned and publish to the Compute Gallery.
 - **Image Template:** Azure Image Builder template to create a Virtual Machine image which can be consumed by DevBox.
-- **Deployment Scrip:** Triggers the 'build' process a new image based on the Image Template.
+- **Deployment Script:** Triggers the 'build' process a new image based on the Image Template.
 - **Managed Identity:** This will be used by the VM Image definition to spin-up a VM and snapshot the image after the scripts are installed.

 ## Custom Image Changes